tmke8/phd-thesis/corrections.md

 ## Chapter 6
   - [ ] 11.
 Is the last chapter more about disentanglement caused by fairness, rather than fairness and using disentanglement?
       - a.)
 Would be also good to outline what are the necessary elements: bags, de-biaser or the combination, running,e g., some ablation study?
       - b.)
 Basically you may have more here than you think.
-See discussion in viva as per Locatello et al. (ICML 2019a) and needing supervision and working on bags.
+See discussion in viva as per Locatello et al. (ICML 2020) and needing supervision and working on bags.
           - i.)
-Be clear maybe that first contribution is using variation of a single feature per bag (see also Locatello et al.; ICML 2019a) as a supervision signal and the 2nd is bags.
+Be clear maybe that first contribution is using variation of a single feature per bag (see also Locatello et al.; ICML 2020) as a supervision signal and the 2nd is bags.
           - ii.)
 Maybe also that you disprove Locatello (NeurIPS 2019b) on the fairness of disentangled representations?
 (Could place your work more boldly within the literature (as per the discussion in the viva).
           - iii.)
 Could you do an ablation study on the components of the overall architecture?
-Maybe add the detail on what you did in preliminary work which maybe shows Locatello et al. (NeurIPS 2019b) is wrong.
+Maybe add the detail on what you did in preliminary work which maybe shows Locatello et al. (ICML 2020) is wrong.
           - iv.)
 Tell a story with this chapter.
   - [ ] 12.
 Up to you but could add the new version of the chapter submitted to Neurips
 ## Discussion